-Souvik is a qualified lawyer engaged with Thought Arbitrage in projects on corporate governance, public policy and legal analysis.
+Souvik is a qualified lawyer engaged with Thought Arbitrage as a Principal Consultant, in projects on corporate governance, public policy and legal analysis.
 His areas of work cover research-based advisory on various aspects of corporate governance, apart from contributing to general research initiatives of the firm.
 He has over eight years’ experience in research and analysis and the same has been gained through working as a compliance analyst, business researcher and regulatory correspondent.

 He was previously associated with Clifford Chance LLP apart from other local law firms, working on diverse areas of public policy, business intelligence and general regulatory compliance.